 - How Google tracks you – All the need-to-know for SEO about local rank tracking and Google’s geo-targeting capabilities:

 Google airport ranks and the new levels of local SEO rank tracking in 2018

 SERP tracking in a post-privacy world: How Google knows your location virtually at all times

 - Setting up notification triggers – We have a special feature called Notification Reports to help you spot significant ranking changes as soon as they happen.
 This article will help you set special triggers in the case of a sudden divergence in ranks, so that you can be alerted immediately:

 PRT’s tactical Notifications Tool: Level up your SEO strategy

-- Track the top100 mobile ranks – All about mobile rank tracking deep into the top100 positions:
+- Track the top100 mobile ranks – PRT is a must for your SERP mobile search strategy.
+All about mobile rank tracking deep into the top100 positions:

 Time to venture deep into the mobile top 100 Google ranks with Pro Rank Tracker!